This Post may contain Affiliate Links. Please read our Disclosure for legal jargon.

 A golden rule to maintaining ceramic floors is to make sure that dirt and spills do not have the chance to make it their home.
 Allowing these stains to dry up will make them harder to remove in the longer run.

 For a deep clean, mix up hydrogen peroxide with water as the choice of weapon.
-Pick up the toothbrush and really get in between the lines.
+Pick up the toothbrush and get in between the lines.
 This will remove any stubborn dirt accumulated in grout lines.
 If this sounds like too much work, you can always seal the grout, a process that should be done twice annually.

 2. Cleaning Laminate Floors